 Put simply, the franchise is a juggernaut.
 And while I’m not especially interested in litigating why this is so – like any cultural phenomenon, I suspect the reasons are many – I think it’s fair to say superheroes have long captured the fascination of audiences around the world, and only recently have we had the technological capability of giving them their due on the big screen.
 But I can’t help but be a little bored by these stories.
 All too often they are tired affairs, us-versus-them scenarios in which innate evil is pitted against innate good, where the fate of the world hangs in the balance but where very little is at stake for the characters we are supposed to care about.

-The more successful this franchise becomes, the more I appreciate underappreciated works like “Watchmen,” which at once subverts and deconstructs the superhero narrative we’ve grown so accustomed to.
+The more successful this franchise becomes, the more I appreciate “Watchmen,” which at once subverts and deconstructs the superhero narrative we’ve grown so accustomed to.
 In the world Alan Moore creates, superheroes aren’t super at all.
 With one notable exception, they’re regular ol’ humans, and because they’re human, they’re far more multidimensional than anything Stan Lee ever imagined.

 So, too, does every vigilante have a reason to eventually take off the mask.
 For many, that reason was the Keene Act, legislation passed in a slightly altered version of America that outlaws caped crusaders.
 Most of them oblige the government’s request, save for Rorschach, who continues to fight crime in spite of the law, and the Comedian, who lends his talents to the U.S. government and whose murder sets the plot of the book in motion.